ue bot icon

 November 23, 2010

-It’s amazing how many people can’t do (or ignore) basic math when it comes to their business (or their personal lives):
+It’s incredible how many people can’t do (or ignore) basic math when it comes to their business (or their personal lives):

-• Revenues minus expenses equal profit and a business can’t survive in the long-term without a profit unless there is a subsidy in place.
+• Revenues minus expenses equal profit, and a business can’t survive in the long term without profit unless it has a subsidy in place.

-• You can’t sell something for less than it costs you to make/deliver it.
+• You can’t sell something for less than it costs to make/deliver it.

 • Not all products and services are created equal.
-Make sure your internal investments match the external market realties.
+Make sure your internal investments match the external market realities.

-• Cash inflows must exceed outflows or there needs to be a strategy in place to cover the shortfall (and this should only ever be a short-term problem – 120 days or less).
+• Cash inflows must exceed outflows, or a strategy needs to be in place to cover the shortfall (and this issue should only ever be a short-term problem—120 days or less).

-• The status of your work backlog and sales pipeline are a good indicator of your future.
+• The status of your work backlog and sales pipeline is a good indicator of your future.

 • If your Days in Accounts Receivable exceed your Days in Accounts Payable, you are creating a cash flow problem.